-Every argument is optional, just pass the values for the arguments you want to log.
-Each argument will be processed completely separately, so a separate log entry will be produced for every argument you provide.
-For each type of condition report, a corresponding flag will be set.
+Every argument is optional, just pass the values for the arguments you want to protocol.
+Each argument will be processed completely separately, so a separate protocol entry will be produced for every argument you provide.
+For each type of condition report, a corresponding flag will be set as an instance attribute as well as a parameter.
+This flag update will also be written to the parameter log.
+In case a description is provided, a Condition Description "CDES %description%" is written to the protocol, if a temperature, pressure or humidity is provided, however, a Condition Measurement is written to protocol for each measurement provided, respectively: